solidjs/solid/documentation/guides/rendering.md

 );
 ```

 Unlike in some other frameworks, you cannot use object destructuring on the `props` of a component.
-This is because the `props` object is, behind the scenes, relies on Object getters to lazily retrieve values.
+This is because the `props` object, behind the scenes, relies on Object getters to lazily retrieve values.
 Using object destructuring breaks the reactivity of `props`.

 This example shows the "correct" way of accessing props in Solid: